 Why Hike St. Luc / Hotel Weisshorn to Gruben via Meidpass

-Two scenic options are available to hikers on the Haute Route crossing from the Val Anniviers to the Turtmann Valley; Meidpass or Forcletta Pass.
-Meidpass is the well-traveled alternative that is lower, less strenuous and easily accessible from the Hotel Weisshorn or St. Luc.
+Two scenic options are available to hikers on the Haute Route crossing from the Anniviers Valley to the Turtmann Valley; Meidpass or Forcletta Pass.
+Meidpass is the well-traveled path that is lower, less strenuous and easily accessible from the Hotel Weisshorn or St. Luc.
 The trail over Meidpass is straight forward, ascending and descending through pastures with good views of the surrounding landscape.

 The trail to Forcletta, starting in Zinal, is steeper, longer and more challenging.
-The path travels through more rugged and wild terrain, including the gorgeous Bluomattalli valley.
-See the information on the Zinal to Gruben via Forcletta Pass hike for a detailed description, along with photos and maps of the trail.
+The path travels through rugged, wild terrain, including the gorgeous Bluomattalli valley.
+See the information on the Zinal to Gruben via Forcletta Pass hike for a detailed description.

 Both trails feature terrific scenery.
 Hikers crossing Meidpass are treated to expansive, albeit more distant views from the pass.
 Views along the Forcletta trail, especially of the high peak of the Turtmanntal, are closer with the best views revealed as you descend from the pass to Chalte Berg area.

 So which to choose?
-It really depends on your time and energy and where you are based.
+It really depends on your time, energy level and where you are based.
 Meidpass is the logical alternative if your itinerary includes hiking to the Hotel Weisshorn.
 If you are based in Zinal and up to a challenging ascent then choose Forcletta.
-(Otherwise take the bus to St. Luc and funicular to Tignousa and walk to Meidpass.)
+(Otherwise take the bus to St. Luc and funicular to Tignousa and then hike to Meidpass.)

 If you are tired from the previous days walking or facing questionable weather, Meidpass is the better choice since it is shorter and easier.
-Opt for Forcletta is you prefer a less traveled route with a longer day through wilder terrain.
-No matter what pass you choose, you will have an extremely enjoyable and scenic walk between the two valleys.
+Opt for Forcletta is you prefer a less traveled route with a longer day.
+No matter what pass you choose you will have an extremely enjoyable and scenic walk between the two valleys.

 Note: Meidpass marks the boundary between the French-speaking Valais and the German-speaking Wallis.
 Try to remember to switch your greetings to German when you arrive in Gruben.

 There are no places to purchase food or drink along the trail.
 There is a small shop in the Hotel Schwarzhorn in Gruben but it is not a good option for lunch supplies.
-My advice is the pack lunch for two days before the Val Anniviers (the day over Meidpass and then next day over Augstbord) and carry plenty of water.
+My advice is the pack lunch for two days before leaving Zinal or Grimentz (the day over Meidpass and then next day over Augstbord) and carry plenty of water.
 Get an early start for the best views.
 Clouds often obscure the high peaks in the afternoon.